Abraham A. Heller

 Abraham Aaron Heller, best known as A.A.
 Heller, was a Russian-American who served as commercial director of the Russian Soviet Government Bureau (or "Soviet Bureau") as of 1919 and co-founded International Publishers with Alexander Trachtenberg in 1924.

 Background

-Abraham Aaron Heller was born in October 1874 in Minsk (or Moscow), Russian Empire, the son of a wealthy jeweler Lazarus Heller, owner of L. Heller & Son, with offices in New York City and Paris.
+Abraham Aaron Heller was born in October 1874 in Minsk, Russian Empire, the son of a wealthy jeweler Lazarus Heller, owner of L. Heller & Son, with offices in New York City and Paris.